Cookie Policy

 - Version of the consent banner displayed at time of consent

-Consent records are retained for 3 years from the date of consent, to demonstrate compliance with Article 7(1) GDPR.
+Consent records are retained for 3 years from the date of consent.

 5.2 Withdrawal of Consent